troglobit/inadyn/README.md

 single `ddns-response = Cool` -- if your provider does give any response then use `ddns-response = ""`.

-**Note:** the `alias` setting is required, even if you encode everything in the `ddns-path`!
-The given alias is appended to the `ddns-path` used for updates, unless you use `append-myip` in which case your IP address will be appended instead.
+**Note:** `hostname` is required, even if everything is encoded in the `ddns-path`!
+The given hostname is appended to the `ddns-path` used for updates, unless you use `append-myip` in which case your IP address will be appended instead.
 When using `append-myip` you probably need to encode your DNS hostname in the `ddns-path` instead &mdash; as is done in the last example above.